-4.3.1 An agricultural research, translation and commercialisation fund
+4.3.2 An Agricultural Research, Translation and Commercialisation Fund

 Recognising that agricultural research occurs within, and contributes to, complex farming systems and necessarily takes a non-linear path from frontier science to agricultural practice, there are many points in the innovation system at which good ideas might fail.
-More precisely, in many instances it could be said that ideas fail not because they are not sound but because of factors that impede the success of otherwise worthy innovations.
+More correctly, in many instances it could be said that ideas fail not because they are not sound but because of factors that impede the success of otherwise worthy innovations.

-It is well known and frequently asserted that there are weak links in the Australian innovation system-not just within the agricultural sector-yet the problem remains challenging for governments at all levels, researchers of all disciplines, and industry87.
-The coordinating role of a national agricultural research and innovation council (Section 4.3.1) or an organisation with similar functions spanning the whole agricultural sector from research to practice, would place it in a unique position to address this long-standing problem in an informed way.
+It is well known and frequently asserted that there are weak links in the Australian innovation system-not just within the agricultural sector-yet the problem remains challenging for governments at all levels, researchers of all disciplines, and industry91.
+The coordinating role of a National Agricultural Research and Innovation Council (Section 4.3.1) spanning the whole agricultural sector from research to practice, would place it in a unique position to address this long-standing problem in an informed way.